 Chameleons belong to the Chamaeleonidae family.
 They are highly specialized and quite distinctive.
 They belong to the lizard clade (belonging to one tree of life from an ancestral group).
 There are more or less, 160 chameleon species, They come in a wide assortment of colors.
 Many species of these lizards have the ability to alter their color.
-You can can distinguish the Chameleons from other lizard species by their feet that are Zygodactylous (like a bird’s foot with the second and third toes forward and the first and fourth toes curving backward.
+You can distinguish the Chameleons from other lizard species by their feet that are Zygodactylous (like a bird’s foot with the second and third toes forward and the first and fourth toes curving backward.
 They have stereoscopic, independently mobile eyes.
 They possess very long, highly adapted tongues which they can extrude quite swiftly.
 They sway when they walk.
 They sport distinctive crests on their heads, You can spot prehensile tails on some species.
 They are very agile climbers and very good at visual hunting.
-You can find them in warm environments that vary from tropical rain forests to desert like areas, in Africa, Madagascar, southern Europe and in south east Asia, extending to Sri Lanka.
-Now you can find them in Hawai, Florida and California.
+You can find them in warm environments that vary from tropical rain forests to desert-like areas, in Africa, Madagascar, southern Europe, and southeast Asia, extending to Sri Lanka.
+Now you can find them in Hawaii, Florida, and California.

 “Chameleon” derives from the Latin word “chamaelo”

 Chamaeleonidae family initially had two sub-families: Brookesiinae and Chamaeleoninae.